 During warmer months I try and buy food items that are grown locally and then I freeze them to use during the winter months.
 I feel it is important to eat locally and shop locally as much as possible, and this is true when buying products as well.
 I try and buy products that are Made in the USA, but it can be hard sometimes to find what you need.
-However, one of my favorite, most used kitchen items is in fact made in the good ole’ USA and that is my KitchenAid mixer.
+However, one of my favorite, most used kitchen items is in fact made in the good ole’ USA and that is my KitchenAid mixer,.
 KitchenAid has been around for generations; it is a trusted name and appliance in many kitchens, including mine.
 It is made in Ohio.

 I use it for countless recipes and foods.
-Truly it is the most used small appliance my kitchen.
+Truly, my KitchenAid Mixer is the most used small appliance my kitchen.